 - 1) Multikine, an investigational immunotherapy under development for the potential treatment of certain head and neck cancers; - 2) L.E.A.P.S.
-(Ligand Epitope Antigen Presentation System) technology, or LEAPS, with two investigational therapies, CEL-2000 and CEL-4000, vaccine product candidates under development for the potential treatment of rheumatoid arthritis, and LEAPS-H1N1-DC, a product candidate under development for the potential treatment of pandemic influenza in hospitalized patients,
+(Ligand Epitope Antigen Presentation System) technology, or LEAPS, with CEL-4000 as a product candidate under development for the potential treatment of rheumatoid arthritis.